tiloio/express-seed/README.md

 > The file [`./src/config/config.ts`](./src/config/config.ts) describes the environment variables.

-For passwords, database connections, log level and other stuff we need to set different values on different environment.
+For passwords, database connections, log level and other stuff we need to set different values on different environments.
 The test environment should not use the production database and otherwise.

-To set your environment variables you can just set them in you system:
+To set your environment variables you can just set them in your system:

 ```bash
 # windows